LeoWahlgren/Weather-application/README.md

 # Weather-application
 Web application for practicing calling and managing api's.
-Working both with PHP and Javascript.
+Using both PHP and Javascript.
 PHP for API-call and js for user interface.
+Now updated with AJAX call's to PHP.

 Create a free acount at https://www.meteosource.com/ to get your API-key.